 International students usually take the hit when universities raise tuition, shielding domestic students from having to pay more.
 If the decline in international students continues, domestic students could be forced to pay more whenever their universities raise tuition and fees.
 Funding for high-tech STEM research at the graduate level also relies on international students.
 International students fill the need for students in STEM fields, allowing universities to fund research and infrastructure to keep their programs viable.

 The United States economy is supported by international students, as they contribute billions of dollars to the economy each year in addition to supporting American jobs.
 A study done by NAFSA, which is an association of international educators, found that international students contributed $38.7 billion dollars to the United States economy in 2019.

 The vast majority of international students rely on personal or familial support to pay for their education, which brings money from foreign nations into the United States.
 This money supports American jobs, on and off campuses.
 A NAFSA study found that 415,996 American jobs are supported by the money international students bring into the American economy.
 In the midst of the pandemic, international students have contributed to the many local economies they reside in.
 Many of these students are staying on campus instead of returning home, and when they do they support local businesses.

 The decline of international students started before the pandemic, but COVID exacerbated the problem looming over American universities.
-Universities across the country, including many of the top American universities rely on international students, and their decline in enrollment has damaging effects on those institutions.
-Less international students means less money for universities to attempt to keep tuition costs stagnant while improving their research and infrastructure on campus.
-The decline also has a larger impact off campus, as it affects the American economy.
+Universities across the country, including many of the top American universities, rely on international students, and their decline in enrollment has damaging effects on those institutions.
+Fewer international students means less money for universities to attempt to keep tuition costs stagnant while improving their research and infrastructure on campus.
+The decline also has a larger impact off-campus, as it affects the American economy.
 International students support the American economy via tuition costs, housing, and living expenses as they study at American universities.
 The COVID-19 vaccine as well as potential new policies supporting international students in America are promising solutions to the decrease in international enrollment.